oculairmedia/openwebui-Letta-pipeline/README.md

 # OpenWebUI-Letta Pipeline

-This pipeline provides integration between Letta agents and OpenWebUI models, with special focus on web search integration.
+This pipeline provides integration between Letta agents and OpenWebUI models, with support for all OpenWebUI tools.

 ## Overview

 This pipeline connects OpenWebUI and Letta in a way that:
-- Captures OpenWebUI's web search results
+- Captures results from any OpenWebUI tool
-- Formats and passes search results to Letta
+- Formats and passes tool results to Letta
-- Enables Letta to provide informed responses based on search data
+- Enables Letta to provide informed responses based on tool outputs
 - Maintains a seamless conversation flow

 ## Pipeline Versions

 1. `lettapipeline.py` - Basic version that connects Letta agents to OpenWebUI models
-2. `lettapipeline_with_search.py` - Enhanced version that integrates OpenWebUI's web search results with Letta
+2. `lettapipeline_with_tools.py` - Enhanced version that integrates all OpenWebUI tool results with Letta

 ## How It Works